markjprice/cs11dotnet7/docs/errata/improvements.md

     WriteLine("Implementation for losing a key.");
   }

-  void IGamePlayer.Lose() // Explicit implementation can be private.
+  // Explicit implementation can be any access modifier. void IGamePlayer.Lose() // Defaults to private.
   {
     WriteLine("Implementation for losing a game.");
   }